 Useful tip: How to Force Close Program in Windows 11 without Task Manager

-3. Restart your PC and try shutting it down again to see if the problem has been resolved.
+If any threats are detected, just follow the instructions to remove them completely.
+Then, restart your PC and try shutting it down again to see if the problem is resolved.